 The Jamaican striker, who hails from Spanish Town in St. Catherine, recently played for and graduated from McGrath High School in Linstead, St. Catherine.
 However, his secondary school journey began at Waterford High.

-He is now in Sweden playing for the club Djurgårdens IF Fotbollsförening, commonly referred to as Djurgårdens IF, Djurgården Fotboll, Djurgården, Djurgår’n, and Dif or DIF.
+He is now playing for the club Djurgårdens IF Fotbollsförening, commonly referred to as Djurgårdens IF, Djurgården Fotboll, Djurgården, Djurgår’n, and Dif or DIF.

 The team, on its Instagram page, said: “The 20-year-old Jamaican striker has signed a loan agreement with Djurgården in 2021 with an option of extension.”